datacontroller/docs.datacontroller.io/docs/dci-troubleshooting.md

 > Stored processes cannot be imported into a project repository

 This can happen when importing with Data Integration Studio and your user profile is making use of a personal project repository.
 Try re-connecting with the Foundation repository, or import with SAS Management Console (which does not support project repositories).

+## There is no LogicalServer of the type requested associated with the ServerContext in metadata.

+This can happen if you enter the wrong `serverName` when deploying the SAS program on an EBI platform.
+Make sure it matches an existing Stored Process Server Context.